rupertbg/apollo-rbs/README.md

 To kick off the server run `node server.js`

-Default port is 8080
+Default port is 3000

-Check [Wiki](https://github.com/rupertbg/apollo-rbs/wiki) for thorough information.
+Check [Wiki](https://github.com/rupertbg/apollo-rbs/wiki) for more thorough information.

 ## Credits